Low-Rank Approximation and Completion of Positive Tensors: Tensor Completion

 \subsection{Specifying the Ideal Partition}

-Despite the general lack of uniqueness of correct $\Gamma$ for a tensor $\psi_x$, some correct $\Gamma$ are better than others.
-From a statistical standpoint, a correct $\Gamma$ with the smallest effective dimension $\rho(\Gamma)$ is the best choice because this reduces the number of parameters we need to estimate and will lead to more statistically efficient methods.
+Despite the lack of uniqueness of correct $\Gamma$ for a tensor $\psi_x$, some correct $\Gamma$ are better than others.
+Statistically, a correct $\Gamma$ with the smallest effective dimension $\rho(\Gamma)$ is the best choice because this reduces the number of parameters to estimate and leads to more efficient methods.
 As a result, we define the \emph{ideal partition} $\Gamma^*$ to be a partition such that $\rho(\Gamma^*) \leq \rho(\Gamma)$ for all correct partitions $\Gamma$.
-An ideal partition must always exist because $\text{facets}(\Gamma) = \{\{1,\ldots,p\}\}$ is a correct partition, but an ideal partition may not always have low effective dimension: In a subsequent section, we will discuss low-rank approximations that can be used for this situation.
+An ideal partition must always exist because $\text{facets}(\Gamma) = \{\{1,\ldots,p\}\}$ is a correct partition, but an ideal partition may not always have low effective dimension: In a subsequent subsection, we will discuss low-rank approximations that can be used for this situation.
 However, if an ideal partition exists then it must be unique because otherwise we could use all ideal partitions to define a new correct partition $\Gamma$ with a strictly smaller effective dimension $\rho(\Gamma)$.
 Additionally, because the loss function (\ref{eqn:nonconvex_risk}) is a Bregman divergence, it is known \cite{banerjee2005} that the minimal possible risk is